 3.7 METHODS OF DATA ANALYSIS

 The data was analyzed using both quantitative and qualitative methods.
 The information obtained from the questionnaire was coded for analysis.
 This section addresses how the raw data was processed.
 The raw data from the personal administered survey was first edited for nonanswered questions.
 The raw data of consumers, distributors and management of Unilever was coded and entered into different data files.
 The coded database was analyzed using SPSS (statistical package for social sciences) 16.0 for window.
 The frequencies command in SPSS was used to detect any coding error.
 Re-coding and transformation of data into different variables were done.

+3.8 Historical background of the case study

+Unilever Nigeria Plc began as Lever Brothers (West Africa) Ltd in 1923, established by Robert Hesketh Leverhulme.
+The company initially focused on soap manufacturing but later expanded into foods, home, and personal care products through mergers and acquisitions.
+Lever Brothers introduced Omo detergent in 1960 and opened a manufacturing facility for it in 1964.
+The company was merged with Unilever Nigeria Limited in 1995 and changed its name to Unilever Nigeria Plc in 2001.
+It was listed on the Nigerian Stock Exchange in 1973

 CHAPTER FOUR